 Healthy North Coast’s Employee Assistance Program

-On top of the Workforce Support and Wellbeing initiatives listed above, Healthy North Coast’s Employee Assistance Program AccessEAP has been extended to all primary care services in our region.
+Healthy North Coast’s Employee Assistance Program AccessEAP was extended to all primary care services in our region.

 Education and Training

 Education and training have an important role in helping individuals and practices to provide effective support to flood-affected communities.
 Flood-resilient communities will be critical in an uncertain future of ‘accelerated’ climate change.

 Healthy North Coast’s Workforce Support and Wellbeing Program recognised that every individual has different education and training needs and capacities.
 It offered a range of different education and training opportunities to choose from.
 Individuals and practices can register for as many of these offerings as they would like.

 - Trauma informed organisations: Supporting community after disaster